 Why did Micah have such a strong faith?

-Why was Isabella really called “mama Bella”?
+Why was Isabella really called “Mama Bella”?

 Why did Sebastian resent his father?

-What was Tommy most afraid of?
+What was Tommie most afraid of?

 Why was Eva so afraid to sing?